jehoz/jehoz.github.io/content/articles/2023/12/01/hydraulic_erosion.md

 ## Movement

-First thing we do every step is compute the particle's movement with some extremely bastardized kinematics.
+The first thing we do at every time-step is compute the particle's movement using some extremely bastardized kinematics.

 ```zig
 const grav_force = self.elevation.gradient(drop.position).scale(opts.gravity);